 These various offices and titles thus gave the emperor a legal basis for his monarchical authority within a theoretically Republican framework.
 However, his power was also based on some realities of everyday political life which were far from theoretical.
 For a start, he had at his immediate disposal the 12,000 troops of the Praetorian Guard, based in a barracks just outside the city walls of Rome.
 Other units under his control were the Urban cohorts, which acted as a police force for Rome, and the cohorts of Vigiles, which formed a quasi-military fire brigade for the city.
 The number of these troops amounted to some 25,000 men in all, forming by far the largest concentration of troops away from the frontiers.

 The emperor and his family lived in a growing complex of mansions located on the Palatine hill in Rome (hence they were called the Palatine buildings, from which we get the word “Palace”).
 The emperor was advised by a small council of important officials, including senior senators and equestrians, who formed a kind of council of state.
-Most emperors also had their favourites, sometimes even slaves and freedmen, in whom they confided; and members of the imperial family were often very influential.
+Most emperors also had their favorites, sometimes even slaves and freedmen, in whom they confided; and members of the imperial family were often very influential.

 Alongside the provincial administration was an empire-wide organization which administered the private estates of the emperor.
 These were scattered throughout most (if not all) provinces, and consisted of estates which had been granted to him in wealthy people’s wills or confiscated from them as punishments for treason or other crimes, either real or imagined.
 These blocks of land were managed by educated imperial slaves and freedmen, and all the estates in a province came under a supervisor, also an imperial slave or freedman, called a procurator – not to be confused with the procurators who were the financial administrators of imperial provinces.